pranaybinju/maps_blog/pull_request_template.md

 # Dont's
-- Do not [plagiarize](https://en.wikipedia.org/wiki/Plagiarism) any of the blog content.
-Give proper credits and references if the content or code snippet is referred from anywhere.
+- Do not [plagiarize](https://en.wikipedia.org/wiki/Plagiarism) blog content.
+Give proper credits and references if the content, code snippet or picture is referred from anywhere.

 # Blog Writing checklist